cmmarslender/chia-caching-proxy/README.md

 ## How It Works

 The proxy listens for incoming HTTP requests and:
+1. Checks if the request path is in the cache allowlist (if configured)
-1. Generates a cache key from the request path and body
+2. If cacheable, generates a cache key from the request path and body
-2. Checks RocksDB for a cached response
+3. Checks RocksDB for a cached response
-3. Returns cached response if found (cache HIT)
+4. Returns cached response if found (cache HIT)
-4. Forwards the request to the Chia full node if not cached (cache MISS)
+5. Forwards the request to the Chia full node if not cached (cache MISS) or not cacheable
-5. Stores the response in cache for future requests
+6. Stores the response in cache for future requests (only if cacheable)

 ## Configuration